 |EDUC 630||Master's Seminar in International Education||3|

+The remaining credits are elective courses taken within the international education concentration and across the College of Education or the university, according to the interests and needs of the student.
 The program of study typically takes four semesters to complete.
-Courses are taken within the international education concentration and across the College of Education or the university, according to the interests and needs of the student.
+Please see a course listing on the International Education Master's Online webpage, as most courses will be offered online for the 2021-2022 academic year.

 The minimum degree requirements are 36 course credits and a master's project.
 The project serves as a capstone experience for the student’s academic study.
 The project does not need to be a formal thesis paper.
 It can be a written paper of substantial length (40-50+ pages) or a practical product such as a training guidebook, an action research project, or another project/product which links the student’s program of study with past, present, or future professional work.
 As the culmination of the program of study, the capstone project provides an opportunity for the student to conduct an in-depth study or activity on a topic of professional interest.